An Old-World Art Piece Finds a New Beginning

 Not on our watch.
 For Aquafil, waste is treasure.
 Through the ECONYL® regeneration system, waste is transformed into a new ingredient to create more sustainable products – from bags and shoes to fashion and home décor – including collectable rugs.

 Thus, we present to you a piece of art that will last forever.
-The broadloom ArtVerona carpet has now been repurposed into custom-tailored pieces, in various sizes, soon to be available for purchase on the ECONYL® e-shop.
+The broadloom ArtVerona carpet has now been repurposed into custom-tailored pieces, in various sizes, available for purchase on the ECONYL® e-shop.
 This exclusive capsule collection will elevate your living space, bringing fine craftsmanship and responsible design into your beautiful home – one where the end is the beginning, and the beginning is the end.